 An analysis of the development of reading, speaking, listening, thinking and writing abilities.
 Both on-campus and field experiences are included.
-Prerequisite: EDUC 4301.
+Students taking this course must simultaneously register for EDRE 4350-Ll, except in summer.
+Prerequisites: EDUC 4301 and 4312.
 (Offered also as EDRE 5350.)